ER Nurse: In-Demand Specialty for Travel Nursing Jobs

 Travel Nursing as an ER Nurse

 ER nurses require both technical skills and specific personality traits, especially since they work in a chaotic, fast-paced environment.
-The job demands quick thinking and the ability to assess and prioritize patient needs while remaining calm and in command.
+These nursing jobs demand quick thinking and the ability to assess and prioritize patient needs while remaining calm and in command.

 An ER nurse interested in becoming an ER travel nurse will find competitive compensation and benefits, including higher hourly rates and non-taxable stipends for food and housing.
-And, as an in-demand specialty, there are often ER travel nurse contracts across the country at different types of facilities.
+And, as an in-demand specialty, there are often ER travel nurse contracts across the country at all kinds of facilities.